 3.9 Where any club has entered two or more teams in the same section, then 70% of the fixtures of each team other than the lowest placed team must have been played before the fixtures of the next lowest team have been completed.

-3.10 Within 7 days of the League Fixture Meeting, the Fixtures Secretary of each competing club shall send to the League Fixtures Secretary a complete list of all fixtures for all teams entered by the club.
+3.10 Within 7 days of the League Fixtures Meeting, the Fixture Secretary of each competing club shall send to the League Fixture Secretary a complete list of all fixtures for all teams entered by the club.
 Clubs failing to comply shall forfeit all matches played before the fixtures list is received by the League Fixture Secretary.

 3.11 Once a fixture date has been agreed between two clubs, the date may only be altered due to the unavailability of suitable courts at the instigation of the home team or adverse weather conditions at the instigation of the away team.